 Q: How long should I keep my tax records?

 A: Generally, you should keep your tax records for at least three years from the date you filed your return or two years from the date you paid the tax, whichever is later.
-However, if you omitted a substantial amount of income or filed a fraudulent return, you should keep your records indefinitely.
+Still, if you omitted a substantial amount of income or filed a fraudulent return, you should keep your records indefinitely.

 Q: What happens if I can't find all of my tax records for an audit?